MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 ### Check Database Mail system parameters

-To check the system parameters, take the following steps:
+To check the system parameters, follow the steps:

-1. Open SSMS, right-click on **Management** -> **Database Mail**, and select **Configure Database Mail**.
+1. Open SSMS, right-click **Management** -> **Database Mail**, and select **Configure Database Mail**.

 1. Click **View or change system parameters**.

-Following screenshot shows the default settings.
-Take note of any unique system parameters and determine if they could have any relation to the issue you're troubleshooting.
+The following screenshot shows the default settings.
+Notice any unique system parameters and determine whether they are related to the issue that you're troubleshooting.

 :::image type="content" source="media/troubleshoot-database-mail-issues/db-mail-configuration-systemparameters.png" alt-text="Screenshot of configure system parameters in Database mail Configuration Wizard.":::

 ## Step 5: Send a test mail

-This section will guide you send a test Database Mail by using SSMS and PowerShell.
+This section helps you send a test Database Mail by using SSMS and PowerShell.

 ### Send a test email with Database Mail

-It is useful to send a test email to try to reproduce the issue you are experiencing or to verify whether any Database Mail can be sent.
+Sending a test email helps to try to reproduce the issue you are experiencing and to verify whether any Database Mail can be sent.

 To send a test Database Mail, right-click on **Management** \> **Database Mail**, and select **Send Test E-Mail...**.